thenativeweb/roboter/README.md

 #### Setting up and tearing down test types

-If you need to register any additional pre or post actions (such as starting or stopping Docker containers, …) that shall be run before or after all tests of a given type create a `pre.js` and/or a `post.js` file (or `pre.ts` and `post.ts`, if you use TypeScript) in the according test type folder.
-If you want to run some actions before or after all test types, create a `pre.js`/`post.js`/`pre.ts`/`post.ts` in the `test` folder.
+If you need to register any additional pre or post actions (such as starting or stopping Docker containers, …) that shall be run before or after all tests of a given type, create a `pre.js` and/or a `post.js` file (or `pre.ts` and `post.ts`, if you use TypeScript) in the according test type folder.
+If you want to run some actions before or after all test types, create a `pre.js` / `post.js` / `pre.ts` / `post.ts` in the `test` folder.

-This file needs to default export a function that matches one of the `...Script` types the roboter exports.
+Each of these files needs to default export a function that matches one of the `...Script` types the roboter exports.
 The function exported from a `pre.ts` file must match the type `TestPreScript` and take the `TestPreScriptParameters` and vice versa.

 ```typescript
 import { TestPreScript, TestPreScriptParameters } from 'roboter';